 To preserve pepper powder, keep in a sealed container in a cool and dark place.

 ***Notes: Seeds can be saved and dried out for growing next year.
 Use membrane and stems and discard into your compost pile.
 While cooking the peppers - there will be fumes and it is recommended to do this outdoors.
-If you are making a pepper powder, you may also use a mortal and pestle.
+If you are making a pepper powder, you may also use a mortar and pestle.

 Want to learn more about growing hot peppers?
 Check out our gardening tips and make sure to pick up some pepper seeds to get started!